samsquire/ideas4/README.md

 # 32. Schedule within/networked fork+join

-The chain of code I am using to deploy cloud resources should have the capability to send code to execute as if is running in the same thread.
+The chain of code I am using to deploy cloud resources should have the capability to send code to execute as if it is running in the same thread.

 Essentially I can use cloud resources as a fork/join.

+This idea requires a common opcode to be sent over the network.

 # 33. A generalised paging/chunking solution